Made in China: Trump re-election flags may get burned by his tariffs

 The Trump administration has imposed tariffs on $34 billion worth of goods from China.
 After Beijing retaliated in kind, Washington announced levies on an additional $200 billion worth of products and threatened more, targeting potentially all of China’s exports to America - including flags.

+At about $1 apiece, the suppliers of the paraphernalia that will surround the Trump campaign can’t resist the low price offered by Yao’s factory.

+She says the buyers are located in both China and abroad and she doesn’t know if they are affiliated with Trump’s official campaign or the Republican Party.

-At about $1 apiece, even suppliers to the Trump campaign, who, Yao says, are located both in China and abroad, can’t resist the low price.
-Yao’s factory has been making Trump banners since the time his tag line as a candidate was “Make America Great Again”.
+Her factory has been making Trump banners since the time his tag line as a candidate was “Make America Great Again”, highlighting an irony of his hardline on trade with China.

 “Sales have been great ever since 2015,” she said.

-But Trump’s effort to wrest better trading conditions from China threatens that price advantage, and his hardline stance could eventually repel suppliers like Yao.
+But Trump’s effort to wrest better trading conditions from China threatens Yao’s price advantage, and his hardline stance could eventually repel suppliers like Yao.

 “If he continues to demand tariff increases as he has been, or if he continues to agree with those who are against China, I definitely would not be able to accept (more orders),” she said.

-“Everyone can have a patriotic heart, but this won’t improve his economy, and instead it could make us Chinese just shoot ourselves in the foot.”
+“Everyone can have a patriotic heart, but this won’t improve his economy.”

 The Jiahao Flag Factory doesn’t only make Trump banners.
 It churns out American and other national flags and specialty banners, including rainbow gay pride flags.